rontarrant/gtkDcoding/docs/_posts/2019-03-15-0018-variations-on-a-text-entry.md

 	} // passwordVisibility()

 And just before the callback finishes up, we cobble together a message for the user about computer security.
-I could tell you what the messages say, but I think it’ll be more educational if you compile [the code](https://github.com/rontarrant/gtkDcoding/blob/master/006_text/text_006_03_obfuscated_entry.d) and run it yourself.
+I could tell you what the messages say, but I think it’ll be more educational if you compile [the code for the obfuscated Entry example](https://github.com/rontarrant/gtkDcoding/blob/master/006_text/text_006_03_obfuscated_entry.d) and run it yourself.

 Next time, we’ll continue with two more variations on the `Entry` widget.
 Until then, happy D-coding and may the `Widgets` find room in your top pocket.